Justin Bieber nabbed for going 80 mph in his gaudy chrome Fisker Karma

 Braun questions the merits of Zine’s claims, calling him a “councilman looking for a headline.”
 Even if Zine’s accusations are true, it is a bit questionable that the councilman decided to phone in to TMZ Live immediately following the episode.

 Law enforcement didn’t seem to think the citation was as serious as Zine did.
 In addition to pulling over Bieber, California Highway Police also pulled over the pursuing paparazzi.
 The cops gave the paparazzi a warning and are currently investigating them for contributing to a “hazardous situation,” sources tell TMZ.

 Bieber received his Fisker Karma as birthday present while appearing on The Ellen DeGeneres Show in March.
 The plug-in hybrid luxury vehicle was a gift from Braun for all of the singer’s hard work.
 According to Braun, his goal was to buy Bieber a car that would make him stand out.
-As if an all-new Karma was conspicuous enough, the singer decided to customize the vehicle with a chrome wrap, fuchsia LED lights and 22-inch wheels in April.
+As if an all-new Karma wasn't conspicuous enough, the singer decided to customize the vehicle with a chrome wrap, fuchsia LED lights and 22-inch wheels in April.

 Bieber received the customization at West Coast Customs, the same company that turned his Cadillac CTS-V in a Batmobile clone.
 If West Coast Customs sounds familiar, it is the same car-remodeling outfit that was featured on MTV’s Pimp My Ride.
 Founded by Ryan Friedlinghaus in 1993, West Coast Customs is currently showcased on Inside West Coast Customs, which airs on Velocity.